HrishiDhondge/hrishidhondge.github.io/resume.md

 I am an adaptable professional that embraces teamwork, but also enjoys working independently.
 <ul>
   <li>
-    May 2018 – July 2018: <b>Internship student, <i>at Bose Institute, Kolkata</i> under the guidance of <a href="http://www.jcbose.ac.in/faculty-details/sudipto-saha" target="_blank"> Dr Sudipto Saha.</a></b> Worked on Bayesian inference for Fluoroquinolone Resistant Mycobacterium tuberculosis WGS data.
+    May 2018 – July 2018: Internship student, <i>at Bose Institute, Kolkata</i> under the guidance of <a href="http://www.jcbose.ac.in/faculty-details/sudipto-saha" target="_blank"> Dr Sudipto Saha.</a> Worked on Bayesian inference for Fluoroquinolone Resistant Mycobacterium tuberculosis WGS data.
   </li>
 </ul>
 </p>